Ramprasad-Group/polygnn/README.md

 # polygnn

-This repository contains the code and environment used to train the machine learning models presented in a companion paper, [*polyGNN: Multitask graph neural networks for polymer informatics*](https://pubs.acs.org/doi/full/10.1021/acs.chemmater.2c02991).
+This repository contains the training code and model weights presented in a companion paper, [*polyGNN: Multitask graph neural networks for polymer informatics*](https://pubs.acs.org/doi/full/10.1021/acs.chemmater.2c02991).

 ## Installation
 This repository is currently set up to run on 1) Mac OSX and 2) Linux/Windows machines with CUDA 10.2.
 Please raise a GitHub issue if you want to use this repo with a different configuration.
 Otherwise, follow these steps for installation: